zonneplan/KiBot/README.md

 If you need a template for the configuration file try:

 ```
-kiplot --example
+kibot --example
 ```

-This will generate a file named `example.kiplot.yaml` containing all the available options and comments about them.
+This will generate a file named `example.kibot.yaml` containing all the available options and comments about them.
 You can use it to create your own configuration file.

 If you want to use the layers of a particular PCB in the example use:

 ```
-kiplot -b PCB_FILE --example
+kibot -b PCB_FILE --example
 ```

 And if you want to use the same options selected in the plot dialog use:

 ```
-kiplot -b PCB_FILE -p --example
+kibot -b PCB_FILE -p --example
 ```

-If the current directory contains only one PCB file and only one configuration file (named *.kiplot.yaml) you can just call `kiplot`.
+If the current directory contains only one PCB file and only one configuration file (named *.kibot.yaml) you can just call `kibot`.
 No arguments needed.
 The tool will figure out which files to use.

-If more than one file is found in the current directory `kiplot` will use the first found and issue a warning.
+If more than one file is found in the current directory `kibot` will use the first found and issue a warning.
 If you need to use other file just tell it explicitly:

 ```
-kiplot -b PCB_FILE.kicad_pcb -c CONFIG.kiplot.yaml
+kibot -b PCB_FILE.kicad_pcb -c CONFIG.kibot.yaml
 ```

 A simple target can be added to your `makefile`, so you can just run